JuanJosePG/Responsive-Web-Design/README.md

-#Responsive Web Design Certification
+# Responsive Web Design Certification
-##freeCodeCamp

 Course offered by FreeCodeCamp on responsive web design which represents approximately 300 hours of course.